graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

   - If {planResolver} is not {null}:
     - Let {trackedArguments} be {TrackedArguments(aether, objectType, field)}.
     - Let {plan} be {ExecutePlanResolver(aether, planResolver, parentPlan, trackedArguments)}.
-    - Call {PlanFieldArguments(aether, field, trackedArguments, plan)}.
+    - Call {PlanFieldArguments(aether, objectType, field, trackedArguments, plan)}.
   - Otherwise:
     - Let {plan} be {\_\_ValuePlan(aether)}.
 (Note: this is populated in {GetValuePlanId}.)
   - Set {plan}.{id} as the value for {pathIdentity} in {aether}.{planIdByPathIdentity}.